General Purpose Inverse Design of Heterogeneous Finite-Sized Assemblies: Appendix C: Optimization Details

 Convergence is reliably achieved by approximately 300 iterations (see Fig. 2b), with all predicted yields falling within $1\%$ of the target yield value.

 \paragraph*{Shell System.} To capture switch-like behavior for the shell system, the loss is computed over a temperature pair:

 where $Y_{\text{kT}}$ denotes the yield of the shell at temperature $\text{kT}$.
 For this objective, we find that extreme parameter initializations (e.g. $\epsilon >> 10$) yield degraded optimization and we therefore initialize parameters using modest interaction strengths for the simulated temperature.
 We determined such modest interaction strengths for a given simulation temperature via initial single-ensemble optimizations.
 As discussed in the main text, we also find that theoretical yield calculations do not agree with simulated yields with the same precision as in the dimer case (e.g., $>10\%$ relative error).
 In the theoretical calculation, the optimization always converges to near-perfect shell assembly at low temperature and near-perfect disassembly at high temperature (i.e., the target behavior), however non-negligible concentrations of intermediate species are also observed upon simulation.
 This is likely owing to the large space of candidate off-targets that are not included in the theoretical calculation.
+Because the theoretical model employs a truncated state space, the optimizer drives the predicted yield to $\approx 100\%$ within this simplified landscape.
+While effective for identifying optimal parameters, this theoretical prediction systematically overestimates the yield by neglecting un-enumerated off-targets.
+We therefore omit these theoretical curves in Figures 3C and 4C, as they would appear as uninformative flat lines relative to the realistic, entropically limited MD results.
 Still, the broader trends of switch-like behavior predicted by theory are confirmed with simulation, albeit with less numerical precision.
-For the cases in which we compute optimized parameters with the sole intent of maximizing shell yield (used in left panel of Fig. 3C and Fig. \ref{fig:opposite_3c} at a low temperature condition, the loss was defined identically to the dimer case.
+For the cases in which we compute optimized parameters with the sole intent of maximizing shell yield (used in left panel of Fig. 3C and Fig. \ref{fig:opposite_3c} at a low temperature condition), the loss was defined identically to the dimer case.

 \paragraph*{Polymerizing System.} The polymerizing system introduces a composite loss that balances yield optimization with a penalty term to prevent excessive chain growth.
-The penalty term is computed independently of any partition function calculation (see Appendix D).
+The penalty term is computed independently of any partition function calculation (see SM, Sec.D).
 The total loss is defined as: